 Directions: Place the lecithin and oils in the blender and mix on medium speed.
 Slowly add the water and turn the blender on high to mix well.
 You’ll be left with a light and fluffy cream.
 Continue to blend on high until smooth, and then spoon your mixture into a clean container.
 To use, massage into your skin.
 Stir well if the cream separates between uses.

 This cooling body mask is ideal for soothing sunburn.
 Fresh cucumber is refreshing and will draw the heat out of your skin.
-It can be a bit drying because cucumbers are naturally astringent, so after you use this body mask, follow up with a rich body cream or natural oil, such as the Homemade Sunscreen Booster on Page 34.
+It can be a bit drying because cucumbers are naturally astringent, so after you use this body mask, follow up with a rich body cream or natural oil, such as the Homemade Sunscreen Booster.
 Yield: 4 to 5 ounces.

 Directions: Place all ingredients in a blender or food processor and blend on high until you have a smooth mixture.
 To use, spread the entire mixture over your body or the sunburned area using your fingers or a small paintbrush.
 Leave the mask on for 20 to 30 minutes.
 You may want to wrap yourself in a large towel or cotton sheet.
 Rinse well with cool water, pat your skin dry, and moisturize with a light, water-based lotion.